anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * 1 Corinthians:
   * Year A: chapters 1-3 after Epiphany and in February
-  * Year B: chapter 9 for two Sundays in February
+  * Year B: chapter 9 for two Sundays in February (RCL also features chapters 6-8 in Epiphany 2-4)
   * Year C: chapters 12-13 for two Sundays in Epiphany, followed by chapter 15 for three Sundays in February
 * 1 Peter: Easter season, Year A
 * 1 John: Easter season, Year B